Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Strengthen release and incident discipline

-For operational maturity, continue with Release It!, Grokking CD, Performance Engineering, and incident-response practices from real production cases.
+Once you can measure, continue with Release It!, Grokking CD, Performance Engineering, and incident-response practices from real production cases — this is where reliability becomes a discipline of shipping and review, not just monitoring.

 Related chapters